Body of person, hands on white mouse and keyboard, search bar with icons overlay

 • Do you prefer a structured or unstructured learning environment?

-How do you interact with others?
+How you interact with others

 • Are you an initiator, or do you prefer to wait and see how things unfold before jumping into new situations?

-• Do you prefer to interact in organized groups with a purpose or informal groups to “hang out”?
+• Do you prefer to interact in organized groups with a purpose or informal groups to hang out?

-What are your general goals for college and life?
+Your general goals for college and life

 • What causes stress in your life and what makes you happy, whether academically or something you do in your free time?